Wonderful service from start to finish.

 When making the initial enquiry you made a very good first impression, which stood out from the other 3 firms I called.
 You were not the cheapest option but this differentiated you from you competitors.

-You can find out more information on how we can help you make plans for your future here.
-In addition to this, our Solicitors in Chandler’s Ford can also assist with:
+In addition to this, our Solicitors in Chandler’s Ford can also assist with the following matters:

 Following the death of a loved one, we can support you through the difficult process of administering their estate.
 We will help you understand your role as an Executor, make arrangements for the payment of Inheritance Tax and assist if there is no Will in place.